ThabisoM7/Systems-Programming/README.md

 ---------------------------------------------------------------------------------------------------------------

-Soon we will inolve more C++ and C#(WINDOWS) to be able to talk penetrate under the little more
+Soon we will inolve more C++ and C#(WINDOWS) to be able to talk/penetrate under the hood a little more

 In here you’ll find: